The question is – if you’re a merchant or a software platform do you really need payments orchestration?

 - When you can’t save/tokenise/vault a payment method from a customer.
 Therefore you can only run a payment attempt once through one routing.

 - Where security measures prevent the payment from being processed.
 The EU is implementing PSD2 and SCA (strong customer authentication) which requires payments to meet certain criteria and present a challenge to the end customer.
 How can you convert a payment orchestration if a customer is required to authenticate the payment at every attempt?!
 This has to be one of the most commonly overlooked realities.
 There are only a few scenarios where SCA is not presented: the customer is either present, has whitelisted the merchant to perform the same regular payment or the value of the payment is low.
 See our blog on SCA for more info.
+Software platforms are able to use third party 3DS service providers but the payment gateway may not accept or want to work with them.

 - When you can’t choose or alternate the account that your money settles into.
 If can’t add multiple bank accounts to your PSP then you can’t decide where money gets paid out to.